SovereignCloudStack/standards/Standards/scs-0300-v1-requirements-for-sso-identity-federation.md

   - What's the benefit?
   - How would we allow SCS operators to choose?
 - Do we need some kind of SWOT analysis to come to a decision?

+## Decision

+SCS wants to make use of an IdP as part of the reference implementation.
+To move forward with topics of configuration and mapping of roles in a OAuth federated scenario as well as questions of token lifecycles etc across the federation stack it makes sense to fokus on one IdP implementation at a given time.

+Since Keycloak currently supports the OAuth 2.0 grants that SCS wants to make use of (e.g. Device Authorization Grant) and offers additional flexibility e.g. by allowing LDAP to be used as backend, the projects current choice is Keycloak.

 ## Related Documents